 At NAGAX, you can deposit through both wire transfer and credit cards.
 This can be helpful especially for newer crypto investors putting in their first funds in the crypto world.
 It also makes NAGAX what we call an “entry-level exchange”.

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
 Coinmerce received an F- score in this test.
 This should however be viewed in light of the fact that F is the Mozilla Observatory-score received by the majority of all exchanges in our Cryptocurrency Exchange List.

-As mentioned above, this exchange supports credit card deposits.
-Either alone or through the use of any of its associated payment service providers.
-Other cryptocurrency exchanges that also have this option include:
+This exchange supports credit card deposits.
+Either alone or through the use of any of its third party providers.
+Other exchanges that also have this option include: